Community Advisory Groups

 Community Advisory Group - Strategy

-A Community Advisory Group – Strategy has been established to guide service delivery to achieve healthy landscape and sustainable agricultural production.
+The Community Advisory Group – Strategy guides service delivery to achieve healthy landscape and sustainable agricultural production.

 The Group comprises community members that provide advice to the Central Tablelands Board including: